Garmin Bounce Review 2026: Is It Worth the Premium Price?

 The Bounce 2 carries forward all of the original Bounce's safety features and adds one notable improvement.

 Temporary geofencing with entry/exit notifications is new.
 In addition to the permanent geofences from the original (home, school, the park), the Bounce 2 lets you create temporary geofences on the fly through the Garmin Jr. app.
-This is perfect for situations like "Lily is at a birthday party at an address she has never been to before, and I want to know if she leaves."
+This is perfect for situations like "our tester is at a birthday party at an address she has never been to before, and I want to know if she leaves."
 Set it, get your notifications, and delete it when the event is over.
 Geofence alerts arrived within 30 to 60 seconds of the boundary crossing in my testing, which is consistent with the original Bounce's excellent performance.

 SOS functionality works the same as the original: press and hold the side button for 3 seconds, and the watch sends an emergency alert with the current GPS location to all designated emergency contacts.
 I tested it twice.
 Both times the alert reached my phone within 15 seconds with an accurate map pin.